edmundroberts/Term1_write_up/README.md

 # Term1_write_up

 For this coursework my teammates and I created a first-person platform game.
 The idea we had was that the player would have to ascend a wizard's tower whilst navigating past various traps and problems.
-Throughout the ascent the player would spawn fireballs that he could throw into receivers and upon doing so unlock a route to the top.
+Throughout the ascent the player would spawn fiery orbs that he could throw into receivers and upon doing so unlock a route to the top.
 We all did various parts of coding as well as modelling, texturing and overall design.

 ## Spike Trap and Fist